Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_elena.md

 something called SpellChecker from a package called spellchecker.
 I didn't know there was a python package for that, but I'm not suprised either.
 Ah, the wonders of python!

-### Tingwei's Visit:
-* **One Thing I Liked:** Your project has a lot of great ideas that I can use in mine.
-And I really like the way you did for data processing and analysis.

-* **One Area of Improvement:** You can add more explanation to your data analysis to make it clear.

-* **One Thing I Learned:**